entando/entando-docs/vuepress/docs/next/docs/getting-started/concepts-overview.md

 #### Entando Component Repository Bundles

 An EntandoDeBundle - or Component Repository bundle - is a package with a set of Entando components and resources.
-The Entando component manager is able to read these kind of packages and install the components to extend the functionalities of an EntandoApp.
+The Entando Component Manager is able to read these kinds of packages and install the components to extend the functionalities of an EntandoApp.
 For more details on the EntandoDeBundle and the Entando Component Repository, check the [Component Repository Overview](../compose/ecr-overview.md)